Teenage Mutant Ninja Turtles: Second animated series (2003–2009)

 In 2003, a new TMNT series produced by 4Kids Entertainment began airing on the "FoxBox" (later renamed "4Kids TV") programming block.
 It later moved to "The CW4Kids" block.
 The series was co-produced by Mirage Studios, and Mirage owned one-third of the rights to the series.
-Mirage's significant stake in creative control resulted in a cartoon that hews more closely to the original comics, creating a darker and mature tone than the 1987 cartoon, though still considered appropriate for younger viewers.
-This series lasted until 2009, ending with a feature-length television movie titled Turtles Forever, which was produced in conjunction with the 25th anniversary of the franchise.
+Mirage's significant stake in creative control resulted in a cartoon that hews more closely to the original comics, creating a darker and more mature tone than the 1987 cartoon, though still considered appropriate for younger viewers.
+This series lasted until 2009, ending with a feature-length television film, Turtles Forever, which was produced for the 25th anniversary of the franchise.

 Third animated series (2012–2017)

-Nickelodeon acquired the global rights to Teenage Mutant Ninja Turtles from the Mirage Group and 4Kids Entertainment, Inc. and announced a new CGI-animated TMNT television series.
+Nickelodeon acquired the global rights to Teenage Mutant Ninja Turtles from the Mirage Group and 4Kids Entertainment, Inc. and produced a new CGI-animated TMNT television series.
 The 2012 version is characterized by anime-like iconography and emphasis on mutagen continuing to wreak havoc on the everyday lives of the Turtles and their enemies; in addition, the tone of this version is similar to the original series, but also features a handful of serious episodes as well.
 The series ran for five seasons and ended in 2017.